What is a sales pipeline: management, stages and B2B metrics

 The stages of a B2B sales pipeline

-2. First contact made
+2. Initial contact made

 3. Qualified meeting scheduled or held